 Treatment of Osteoporosis

-- Calcium and vitamin D is prescribed in the dietary form or through supplements.
+- Right Nutrition in the dietary form or through supplements.

 These steps will be helpful in preventing fractures, particularly in the hip and spine which usually causes serious pain and disability.